MushfiqPlabon/homeser-backend-drf/README.md

 1. **Set DEBUG=False** in environment variables
 2. **Use PostgreSQL** instead of SQLite
 3. **Configure proper SSL certificates**
-4. **Set up Redis** with serverless-optimized settings for caching, WebSocket channel layers, and session storage (required for production)
+4. **Set up Redis** with serverless-optimized settings for caching and session storage (required for production)
 5. **Configure Cloudinary** for media storage
 6. **Set up email backend** for notifications
 7. **Enable security headers** for production environment